 15. Clean Urine Spray

-If you notice urine spray on your walls or doors, be sure to wash and clean them with an odor neutralizer that contains enzymes to prevent cats from spraying.
+If you notice urine spray on your walls or doors, wash and clean them with an odor-neutralizer containing enzymes to prevent cats from spraying.

 16. Stinky Substances